Affiliate links on Android Authority may earn us a commission. Learn more.

 The Galaxy Z Flip 5 is great, but it's no longer alone at the clam(shell) bar.

-Another clamshell worth cracking into — if it’s available in your region — is OPPO’s Find N2 Flip ($1029 at Giztop).
-It takes a slightly different approach to the cover screen, stretching from top to bottom rather than left to right, as we saw on the previous Galaxy Z Flip 4.
-OPPO also bumped to a 50MP primary camera with an 8MP ultrawide partner.
-Raw megapixels aren’t everything, but OPPO’s Marisilicon X chip does give the Find N2 Flip a nice boost to its image processing potential.
+Another clamshell worth cracking into — if it’s available in your region — is OPPO’s Find N3 Flip ($1199 at Giztop).
+It takes a slightly different approach to the cover screen, stretching from top to bottom rather than left to right, complete with its own tiny apps.
+OPPO also bumped to a 50MP primary camera as the star of a triple camera setup.
+Raw megapixels aren’t everything, but OPPO’s extra sensor gives the Find N3 Flip a serious edge when it comes to zooming in and out.
 The Chinese flip phone has a much larger 4,300mAh battery and 44W wired charging to top it all off — you just might have a tough time getting one in the US.

 At the end of it all, maybe you don’t even want a clamshell-style flip phone after all.
 Samsung’s Galaxy S23 Plus ($999.99 at Samsung) costs the same as the Galaxy Z Flip 5, and it offers a bigger battery, faster wired charging, and a more capable camera setup to boot.
 No, it won’t turn any heads while walking down the street, but you don’t have to worry about the hinge or display crease wearing down over time, either.
 Both phones benefit from Samsung’s excellent update commitment and rich integration with other Galaxy products, so it’s up to you how you want to spend a thousand dollars.